Pennoyer v. Neff: Background

 Neff was ultimately successful in procuring property on the ancestral homeland of the Multnomah Indian tribe in Multnomah County, Oregon.
 Neff however failed to pay Mitchell the $300 he was allegedly owed for his services.
 Whether Neff actually owed Mitchell the $300 is doubtable, given the poor ethics of Mitchell.
 Neff reportedly paid $6.05, a sizeable sum less than claimed.
 Although the work was rendered from 1862 into 1863, Mitchell waited until 1865 to sue, likely waiting until Neff was out of the state.
 Mitchell sued for $253.15 plus legal fees (some $4,300 in 2020, adjusted for inflation).

 Mitchell sued Neff in the Circuit Court of Multnomah County for the outstanding debt.
 Neff was supposedly not in Oregon at the time, and Mitchell ran a notice in a newspaper to notify Neff, thus giving service of process by publication.
 The effectiveness of this service was likely low, as it was run in the Pacific Christian Advocate, a niche religious publication.
 Whether Mitchell went to any effort at all to determine Neff's actual location is also doubtable.
 Mitchell claimed that Neff was in California.
 This was true at some point, as Neff did move to San Joaquin, California.
 However, Neff's own affidavit in another case regarding the same parcel (McGuire v.
 Neff) indicated that Neff may have been living in Oregon until 1870.
 Due to Mitchell's ineffective service, Neff did not appear in court to contest the matter, and thus Mitchell won the lawsuit by default judgment.
 Given that Mitchell asserted Neff was not physically in the state, he could not be sued in personam (a judgement which may follow a defendant across state lines and is attached to his person).
 So to recoup his fee, Mitchell instead sought action in rem (in property): the piece of land he had helped Neff obtain, worth an alleged $15,000 (about $440,000 in 2020, adjusted for inflation).
-Though the lower court judgement was issued in February of 1866, Mitchell waited until July 22, 1866 to seek execution of the judgement.
+Though the lower court judgement was issued in February 1866, Mitchell waited until July 22, 1866 to seek execution of the judgement.
 This likely aligned with the arrival of Neff's land patent, which had been granted in March but likely took some months to travel to the frontier.